pachterlab/seqspec/README.md

 ![python versions](https://img.shields.io/pypi/pyversions/seqspec)
 [![license](https://img.shields.io/pypi/l/seqspec)](LICENSE)

 `seqspec` is a file format and tool that describe data generated from genomics experiments.
+It enables uniform processing of genomics data.

 A `seqspec` file contains

 1. Assay-level metadata such as library kit and sequencing machine,
 2. The 5'->3' annotation and position of the elements in a library molecule (e.g. barcodes, UMIs),